rolandasb/conky-twitch/README.md

 ### License

-This code is free software; you can redistribute it and/or modify it under the terms of the zlib License.
-A copy of this license can be found in the included LICENSE file.
+conky-twitch is released under the MIT license.